slerman12/UnifiedML2old/README.md

 Check out our [UnifiedRL](https:github.com/agi-init/UnifiedRL) library.

-It does with RL to this library what PyCharm does with Python to IntelliJ, i.e., waters it down mildly and rebrands a little :man_shrugging:
+It does with RL to this library what PyCharm does with Python to IntelliJ, i.e., waters it down mildly and rebrands a little.~

 [comment]: <> (## License)